07-06-2019 | | By Nnamdi Anyadike

 Meanwhile, fast charging for smart-phones is developing by leaps and bounds.
 At the May-June ‘Computex’ show in Taipei, Samsung announced a new charging technology that will be able to deliver up to 100W-20V at 5A.
 That’s more in line with a charger for a big, power-hungry laptop than the phone chargers we’re using today.
 The SE8A chip that will make this possible is already being mass-produced.
 And it may start appearing in Samsung phones before the end of the year.

 Texas Instruments continues to push the boundaries of fast charging.
 Its fast battery charging range includes 1S fully integrated fast chargers up to 8A.
 The portfolio includes the BQ25895 integrated 5-A battery charge manager.
-It also includes the BQ24190 I2C controlled 4.5A single cell USB/adaptor charger; the BQ2591 I2C controlled 6A three-level switch mode single-cell charger and the BQ25970 8A switched cap battery charger with integrated protection.
-With various technologies like MaxCharge™ Texas Instruments is able to speed up battery charging for many applications including high-end smart phones, tablets and portable speakers.
+It also includes the BQ24190 I2C controlled 4.5A single-cell USB/adaptor charger; the BQ2591 I2C controlled 6A three-level switch mode single-cell charger and the BQ25970 8A switched cap battery charger with integrated protection.
+With various technologies like MaxCharge™, Texas Instruments can speed up battery charging for many applications including high-end smartphones, tablets and portable speakers.

 The total market for battery chargers is expected to reach $16 billion worldwide by 2020.
 This will be driven by portable and wearable electronics, smart-phones, laptops and tablets.
 But the extremely limited battery space in these products will force through changes in charging system designs.
 This inevitably will include an increase in the adoption of fast charging technologies.